DPH Paid Internship Program

 An illustration to demonstrate program timeline.

-• By early July: Interns notified of applicant status
+• By early July 2026: Applicants notified of application status

 • Second week in September: Intern Orientation